 Begin tasting one oil at a time.

 • Warm and aerate the oil.
 Use one hand to cup the bottom or bowl of the glass.
 Set the other hand on top of the glass to trap the aroma.
-Gently swirl the oil for 30 seconds or so, releasing the aroma into the glass as your other hand warms the oil to be closer to your body’s temperature.
+Gently swirl the oil for 30 seconds or so, releasing the aroma as your other hand warms the oil to be closer to your body’s temperature.
 It’s easier to decipher the taste of room-temperature liquids, be it coffee, tea, olive oil, wine, or even soup.
 (They say with coffee it’s like a relationship: it’s easier to tell if it’s good once it cools down a bit!) a picture of two hands cupping a small blue bowl containing olive oil.

 • Smell the oil.
 Lift your palm and give the oil a good inhale to two through your nose.
 Note the smell: is it grassy, fresh, peppery, fruity?
 Try to be specific if you can–maybe it smells “fruity” but what type of fruit?
 Does it smell like green apples?
 Does it bring back a memory, like your grandmother’s orange tree in the spring?
 Or maybe it just smells like olive oil, and that’s totally okay too.
 Have fun with it!